-100% of the pre-vs.-post dev - pre dev calculated amount
+100% of the pre-vs.-post_dev - pre_dev calculated amount

 - d.
-Volume requirement shall be prorated based on Building Site Area of Disturbanced Area Slope, but, in any case, first_flushEirst_Flush requirements shall be met where required.
-General guidelines are: - Slopes less than or equal to 10%10-20% slopes require 100% of the post dev pre dev -vs.- post calculated retention volume
+Volume requirement shall be prorated based on Building Site-Area of Disturbanced Area Slope.
+But, in all, but, in any cases, first_flushFirst_Flush requirements shall be met where required.
+General guidelines are: - Slopes less than or equal to 10%10-20% slopes require 100% of the post dev pre dev -vs.post calculated retention volume